-But there is a fine line between helping someone and meddling in a situation.
-Do you know the difference?
+There is a fine line between helping someone and meddling in a situation.
+You know your advice is probably not sought, but bringing facts to light is a respectful thing to do.

 The first step is to be sure you aren’t misreading the situation, or taking sides in an ongoing argument.
 Having first-hand information that you’ve personally observed, rather than hearsay, is the most reliable guide.

 Begin with discovery-type questions in a casual manner: “Fred, is everything okay between you and Stacy?”
-Depending on Fred’s response, you might further voice your concern, “I noticed you really snapped at her the other night when we were out together.
-It concerned me to see the two of you like that.”
+Depending on Fred’s response, you might further voice your concern, “I noticed you seemed very upset with her the other night when we were out together.
+It concerned me.”

 Again, depending on Fred’s response, you might take the conversation deeper, or drop it for now.
 Expressing concern in an atmosphere of trust and respect may prevent him from feeling judged and going on the defensive.